Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 This parameter sets reading or running benchmarks to one fixed query.
 For `mode=run` this means the fixed query is benchmarked (again), no matter if benchmarks already exist for this query.
 For `mode=continue` this means missing benchmarks are performed for this fixed query only.
-If reports are about to be generated, only the report for this fixed query is generated.
-This does not apply to the latex reporter, which always generates a complete report due to technical reasons.
 Queries are numbered starting at 1.

 ### Connection